Breaking the Block: Preserving Data Continuity to Train Superior SAEs for Instruct Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs) demonstrate exceptional performance across diverse natural language processing tasks~\citep{brown2020language,ouyang2022training,guo2025deepseek}.
-However, their complexity, vast number of parameters, and intricate training processes present significant challenges in understanding their internal mechanisms~\citep{bengio2023managing,bubeck2023sparks}.
-As these models advance, aligning them with human values and mitigating risks becomes critical, highlighting the importance of mechanistic interpretability~\citep{bereska2024mechanistic,ji2023ai,anwar2024foundational}.
-Sparse autoencoders (SAEs) serve as a powerful tool for interpreting LLMs by mapping high-dimensional activations to sparse, interpretable feature spaces, thereby decomposing neural networks into understandable components~\citep{bereska2024mechanistic,bricken2023monosemanticity,cunningham2023sparse}.
-SAE training, conceptualized as dictionary learning~\citep{kreutz2003dictionary,yun2021transformer}, utilizes hidden layer weights as dictionary bases and enforces sparsity for efficient representations, aligning with the linear representations and superposition hypotheses~\citep{elhage2022toy,arora2018linear,olah_mechanistic_2022}.
-Figure~\ref{fig:sae} provides an overview of sparse autoencoders.
+As these models increasingly permeate critical applications, understanding their internal mechanisms has become imperative for ensuring alignment and safety~\citep{bengio2023managing,bereska2024mechanistic,ji2023ai}.
+Sparse autoencoders (SAEs) serve as a powerful tool for interpreting LLMs by mapping high-dimensional activations to sparse, interpretable feature spaces~\citep{bereska2024mechanistic,bricken2023monosemanticity,cunningham2023sparse}.
+SAE training shown in Figure~\ref{fig:sae} employs dictionary learning to enforce sparsity, consistent with the linear representation and superposition hypotheses~\citep{elhage2022toy,arora2018linear}.
+While initial research predominantly focused on pre-trained base models, the community's attention is rightfully shifting towards instruct models, which directly interact with users and execute complex directives.

-Current SAE training methods primarily focus on base models and follow Block Training paradigm that concatenates datasets and splits them into fixed-length blocks~\citep{bloom2024saetrainingcodebase,bricken2023monosemanticity}.
-It aligns with the pretraining phase of LLMs, making it a natural and effective choice for training SAEs on base models.
-While effective for base models, this method faces significant limitations when applied to instruct models~\citep{bloom2024saetrainingcodebase,SAEsAreHighlyDatasetDependent}.
-The semantic discontinuity caused by combining data from diverse sources undermines the semantic coherence for alignment with downstream tasks, ultimately degrading SAE training performance~\citep{SAEsAreHighlyDatasetDependent}.
+However, we identify a fundamental oversight in the current landscape of SAE training for instructing models.
+Large-scale initiatives, such as Gemma Scope~\citep{lieberum2024gemma} and Llama Scope~\citep{he2024llama}, tend to inherit the Block Training (\textit{BT}) paradigm from the LLM pre-training phase.
+In this paradigm, documents are concatenated and arbitrarily split into fixed-length sequences (e.g., 2048 or 4096 tokens)~\citep{bloom2024saetrainingcodebase,bricken2023monosemanticity} to train SAE as shown in Figure~\ref{fig:fst}(b).
+While effective for base models, this method faces significant limitations when applied to instruct models~\citep{bloom2024saetrainingcodebase}.
+The semantic discontinuity from combining diverse sources undermines semantic coherence for downstream tasks, degrading SAE performance.